 The General Assembly of the Church of the Nazarene, in session at Portland, Oregon, in June of 1964, authorized the opening of Nazarene Bible College during the following quadrennium.
 A board of trustees was elected, and Dr. Charles H. Strickland was chosen as the first president.
-In the providence of God, Colorado Springs was chosen as the site.
+To serve a nation-wide church, Colorado Springs was chosen as the site for the college.